ywarnier/launch/lms_lrs.md

 ### Activity Definition

-The activity definition section of tincan.xml maps to the activity definition defined in the TCAPI document, with the exception of “launch” and “resource”.
+The activity definition section of `tincan.xml` maps to the activity definition defined in the TCAPI document, with the exception of `launch` and `resource`.

 Launch is an absolute or relative path to a document which can be launched by the LMS in a web browser in order to “deliver” this activity.